doptime/saavuu/README.md

-# saavuu, the most concise, convinient, redis based microservice framework
+# saavuu, the most concise, redis based framework
 * All HTTP requests are transferd as binary msgpack data.
 It's compact and fast.
 * No API version related problem.
 Just use redis api.
 * Use msgpack to support structure data by default.
 Easily to upgrade data sturecture.